Panna Cotta vs. Flan: Key Differences (& Which Might You Like More)

 On the other hand, the dominant taste in flan is the taste of caramel.
 In addition, there is the scent of nuttiness in this dessert, unlike panna cotta, in which the milky scent is more present.

 When it comes to choosing the better dessert between panna cotta and flan, the choice is usually quite difficult since we are talking about different personal tastes.
-Therefore, you are the only one who can determine what suits your taste the best.
-However, since they share most features, there is a possibility to determine slightly better features in panna cotta than flan.
+However, since they share most features, it is possible to determine slightly better features in panna cotta than in flan.

 Therefore, the use of gelatin in panna cotta makes this dessert lighter, meaning that it does not make you full the minute you eat it.
 Also, since it allows the addition of different flavors, it can be said that panna cotta is the more versatile dessert, which is something that many people want in their treats.